- Main purpose of SLRUs

 Written up in the Metronome blog post: Root Cause Analysis: PostgreSQL MultiXact member exhaustion incidents (May 2025).

-A foreign key constraint lookup on a high insert table referencing a low cardinality table as the referenced table.
+A scenario for that could be a foreign key constraint lookup on a high insert table referencing a low cardinality table.

 Another type of problem in the buttondown post2 is the quadratic growth of MultiXacts.

 Dilip Kumar talked about: “Long running transaction, system can go fully to cache replacement, TPS drops, with subtransactions ids (need to get parent ids).”
-See presentation.3
+See Dilip’s presentation for more info.3

-What do we do with all of this info as Postgres operators?
+What do we do with info as Postgres operators?

 - Know about the SLRU system in general, how to monitor it, and don’t forget about extensions